jadecobra/python_tdd_exercises/source/sleep duration.rst

     duration = None

   the terminal outputs a :doc:`TypeError` because :doc:`None </data structures: None>` is not callable
-* we add the exception to our running list
+* I add the exception to the running list

   .. code-block:: python